fillipessampaio/Microsoft-Power-BI-for-Data-Science/README.md

 * Manufacturer: Vehicle manufacturer
 * State: State where the sale took place
 * SalesPrice: Vehicle sales price
-* PriceCost: Cost price of the vehicle for the company
+* CostPrice: Cost price of the vehicle for the company
 * TotalDiscount: Total Discount provided on the sale price
 * DeliveryCost: Cost of delivering the vehicle to the owner
 * LabourCost: Cost of Labor (desk, mechanic, etc...)